GabyC0/GabyC0/README.md

 ### Hi there 👋

-Welcome to my profile!
+Welcome to my GitHub!
 <img align="right" alt="GIF" src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" />

-<h3>I'm **Gabriela Campos** a Software Engineer in training based in Dos Palos, CA.</h3>
+<h3>I'm Gabriela Campos a Software Engineer based in California.</h3>

 - 📫 You can reach me at gabycamposcontact@gmail.com
-- 💻 I’m looking to transition into Software Engineering in 2022.
+- 💻 I’m looking for software development roles.
-- 💬 Let's learn together!
-I'm more than happy to help where I can.
+- 💬 Feel free to check out my work and reach out.
-- ⚡ Fun fact: I love to travel 🛫 and can't wait until we can do so safely again.
+- ⚡ Fun fact: I love to travel 🛫 and am always looking for a new adventure.

 ### Connect with me: